Hello, New Friends and Loyal Readers!

 We are pink dandelions.
 We root ourselves in our communities and reach for the sun.
 We send our creativity into the world like seed puffs.
 We believe that one day those seeds will blossom, but even if we don’t see the kind of success we dream of, we will, at the very least, have transformed ourselves in the process.

-I’m so happy to have you here!
+I’m so happy to have you here.

 Stay up-to-date

 Never miss an update—every new post is sent directly to your email inbox.
-For a spam-free, ad-free reading experience, plus audio and community features, get the Substack app.

 To learn more about the tech platform that powers this publication, visit Substack.com.